Luca Poma: Biography

 In 2016, he became teacher of a department at LUMSA, where he teaches at the first chair in reputation management established in Italy.
 In 2017, he became a department chairman at the University of Bologna and at the University of the Republic of San Marino.
 He also lectured on Health Systems and Traditional Medicine at the University of Milano-Bicocca.

-Poma was also present in the "red zone" during the Notre-Dame de Paris fire on April 15, 2019.
+Poma was also present in the "red zone" during the Notre-Dame de Paris fire on 15 April 2019.

 As a journalist, Poma has contributed to news publications and organizations such as Linkiesta, Sky TG24, Ferpi News, Coach Magazine, and Etica News.

 Controversies relating to Scientology

 By his own admission, Poma attended the Church of Scientology in the 1990s.
-However, he later dissociated himself with an open letter with which he criticised the actions of the organization, giving interviews on national media"Scientology/"Ecco come funziona la Chiesa".
-L'intervista di Affari a Luca Poma - Affaritaliani.it". www.affaritaliani.it.
-Retrieved 2021-02-03. about his public dissociation with the Church of Scientology.
+However, he later dissociated himself with an open letter with which he criticised the actions of the organization, giving interviews on national media about his public dissociation with the Church of Scientology.
 Later, Poma alleged that he had been the target of smear tactics, denouncing harassment against him by anonymous people.